Gautam3210/real-trust/README.md

 ### 🔗 Quick Access to Admin Panel

 > **Note:**
+> Backend is deployed on render so it may 30-40 sec to load the data
 > After starting the frontend, you will see an **"Admin"** button in the navigation bar.
 > Clicking on it will take you directly to the **Admin Panel**, where you can manage projects, clients, contact form submissions, and newsletter subscribers.

 ---